kruegerrobotics/lan-monitor/README.md

 apt-get install -f
 ```

-### Test the installation

-If you enter not the ip address or the computer name in the browser it should display the computers in the lan e.g. (http://192.168.1.2:8080) on the computer itself (http://127.0.01:8080).
-It can take a few minutes until the first nmap scan is completed.
-There should be the file scan.xml in the */var/opt/lan-monitor* folder.

 ### Manual installation

 To install the required components and the configuration of the webserver can also be done manually.
 This is recommended if there are is already a webserver is in use and/or for greater control of the system.